 Representing the UN backed Principles for Responsible Investment as co-convenors of a “Global Tailings Review” Matthews and Howchin agreed terms of reference, oversaw the appointment an independent chair (Prof Bruno Oberle), expert panel, and the open, consultative process.
 It took just over a year and a half for this standard to be developed, consulted on, agreed, and published by the co-convenors.

-PHASE 3 – Driving application.
-Investor stewardship and Global Tailings Management Institute.
+PHASE 3 – Adoption of the Standard, Independent Global Tailings Management Institute

-Investors continue to develop stewardship and information systems to support the adoption of safer tailings practices.
 In December 2020, the initiative contacted over 300 mining companies requesting that they support and confirm their timeline of adoption of the Global Industry Standard on Tailings Management.
-For a full list of company responses to this request, please click here.
-Some initiative members are using this list to guide proxy voting decisions in 2022.
+For a full list of company responses to this request was published in early 2022, and some initiative members used this list to guide proxy voting decisions in 2022 and 2023.

-Investors have also begun work on “Agenda 2030” for the mining industry, using the multistakeholder roundtable model that inspired the tailings initiative.
-Agenda 2030 will include a range of mining related topics, including deep sea mining, indigenous rights, automation, impact on land, climate change, critical minerals and child labour.
-For more information please contact the Pensions Board stewardship team: [email protected]
+In parallel, a number of initiative members have also begun work on “Mining 2030”, using the multi-stakeholder roundtable model that inspired the tailings initiative.
+Mining 2030 will include a range of mining related topics, including deep sea mining, indigenous rights, automation, impact on land, climate change, critical minerals and child labour.
+For more information, please see mining2030.org or contact the Pensions Board stewardship team at [email protected].